adrian-salajan/adrian-salajan.github.io/_drafts/pizza.md

 {% endhighlight %}

-But is is also very error prone, since the user of the API needs to know details about how pizza is made, else he will get a pizza error.
+But it is also very error prone, since the user of the API needs to know details about how pizza is made, else he will get a pizza error.
-He needs to know to build the list with all the steps and in the right order before passing it to makepizza() It would be best if the API would be safer to use such that the user will be guided in making valid pizzas.
+He needs to know to build the list with all the steps and in the right order before passing it to makePizza().
+It would be best if the API would be safer to use such that the user will be guided in making valid pizzas.
 Our API will provide a PizzaRecipeBuilder.
 It will have the responsibility of building the recipes in the right order.
 We start with a definition which let's us build recipes like this: